If you are a big Yeti fan like me, then you will know how much of a big deal the new Yeti Roadie 24 (available here) is.

 Yeti Roadie 24 Verdict: Outstanding

 The Yeti Roadie 24 Cooler is one impressive cooler.

-Like the Roadie 20, it fills the gap between the soft Yeti coolers which are smaller with lower capacities, and the hard coolers that can get up to some very large sizes (like the Yeti Tundra line).
+Like the Roadie 20, it fills the gap between the soft Yeti coolers which are smaller with lower capacities, and the hard coolers which can get up to some very large sizes (like the Yeti Tundra line).

-The Roadie 24 is the smallest of the Yeti hard coolers so it seems to be very good at combining the best features of the soft Yeti coolers and the larger hard coolers too without taking up too much room in your kit.
+The Roadie 24 is the smallest of the Yeti hard coolers, so it seems to be very good at combining the best features of the soft Yeti coolers and the larger hard coolers too, without taking up too much room in your kit.

 It has tie-down slots and new latches which can be opened easily for one-handed cooler access making it a very good upgrade from the original Roadie cooler.

 The Yeti Roadie 24 – an outstanding cooler!